What is the Difference Between RN-BSN and RN-MSN Programs?

 BSN vs. MSN Salaries

-According to the Bureau of Labor Statistics (BLS), the national median salary for an RN was $70,000 in 2017.
+According to the Bureau of Labor Statistics (BLS), the national median salary for an RN was over $77,000 in 2021.
 However, that number doesn’t take into account education level.

 It’s hard to get reliable data on the effect of a BSN or MSN on earning potential.
 An unscientific survey from ADVANCE Healthcare Network in 2018, however, shed some light on the salary situation: